Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- He also has 106 rushing yards on 30 carries with two touchdowns, averaging 7.1 yards per game.
+- He also adds 106 rushing yards (7.1 ypg) on 30 carries while scoring two touchdowns on the ground.

 - The Broncos have run 55.0% passing plays and 45.0% rushing plays this season.
 They rank 23rd in the NFL in scoring.